Lead. Innovate.

 Groundbreaking user experience for the Apple development environment.

-MY ROLE: USER EXPERIENCE MANAGER – SOFTWARE PRODUCTS DIVISION
+MY ROLE: USER EXPERIENCE MANAGER - INTEL CORP.

-Xcode is an integrated development environment (IDE) for MacOS containing a suite of software development tools at the center of the Apple development experience for building apps for Mac, iPhone, iPad, Apple Watch, and Apple TV.
+Led UX strategy supporting integration of the Intel C++ Compiler into Apple's Xcode development environment, aligning Intel tooling with Apple's developer workflows and ecosystem standards.
 I managed user experience for the Intel Software Solutions Group for a co-op project with Apple, including integrating the Intel C++ compiler into the Xcode development environment and cross-collaborating on Xcode suite features including Apple's developer documentation.

 Apple Xcode Screen